 But these days, there are lots of options for mobile credit card processing.
 Read on to see if the Clover Go is the right choice for your business.

 Clover Go is compatible with both Android and Apple smartphones and tablets.
 It will work anywhere that you have a Wifi connection or cell service.
-To use the Clover Go for taking cards, you’ll need a merchant services account with a processor that is compatible with First Data systems.
+You'll need to download the Clover Go app, and sign up for a merchant account with a processor that is compatible with First Data systems.
 That doesn’t mean that you need a direct account with First Data – you just need an account with a credit card processing company that works on the First Data platform.
 You can get customized quotes for taking credit cards using the Clover Go with this handy quote request tool.

 The Go is the only Clover option that allows for multiple merchant IDs.
 If you have multiple people with their own merchant accounts (such as salons with stylists that rent a chair) and want to use one machine, Go is the only choice within the Clover family.